aaronbloomfield/ccc/hws/dex/index.md

 To get the ether balance of a given account, you just use the `balance` property.
 You may have to cast it as a `address` first, as such: `address(a).balance`.
 This reports the ether balance in wei.
 To get the ERC-20 balance, you call the `balanceOf()` function on the TokenCC contract, which reports it with as many decimals as the ERC-20 contract uses (call `decimals()` to find out how many).

+#### Initiating an exchange

+To initiate an exchange, you just transfer the appropriate cryptocurrency to the DEX.

+To exchange ether for TCC, you transfer some amount of ether to the DEX.
+This will call the `receive()` function, which will handle the payout of the TCC back to the caller (aka `msg.sender`).

+To exchange TCC for ether, you transfer the TCC to the DEX via your TokenCC contract; based on the modifications done above, this will call the `onERC20Received()` function, which will handle the payout of the ether back to the caller (aka `msg.sender`).

 #### `receive()`

 A contract can receive either in one of two ways.
 The first is to have a `payable` function is called along with some ether transfer.
 This was done in the `placeBid()` function in the [dApp Auction](../auction/index.html) ([md](../auction/index.md)) assignment.